Pumi Health

 - DNA Repository (Optional) (Blood Sample Required)

-You can see the incidence we have so far in tested animals from the OFA database below.
-This includes all Pumik tested including those whose owners preferred to keep the specific results for their dog(s) private, so that we have a good understanding of the incidence of these diseases.
+You can see the incidence of these diseases in tested animals from the OFA database below.
+This includes all Pumik tested and sent to OFA, including those whose owners preferred to keep the specific results for their dog(s) private, so that we have a good understanding of the incidence of these diseases.
+This information is as of 12/31/2024.

 *CHIC required tests